 The OFT has extensive powers to carry out an investigation of possible infringements of the Competition Act, including conduct relating to IP rights.

-Decisions of the OFT (or sector regulator) are appealable to the Competition Appeal Tribunal (the CAT).
+Decisions of the OFT (or sector regulator) are appealable to the Competition Appeal Tribunal (CAT).
 Decisions of the CAT are appealable on a point of law, or on the amount of a penalty, to the Court of Appeal.

 Mergers, including those involving IP rights, are initially assessed by the OFT.
-If the OFT believes that a merger has resulted, or could be expected to result, in a substantial lessening of competition in any market or markets in the UK it must refer the merger to the Competition Commission (the CC) for an in-depth review.
-A decision by the OFT or the Competition Commission on any particular merger is appealable to the Competition Appeal Tribunal.
-11 Do private parties have competition-related remedies if they suffer harm from the exercise, licensing or transfer of IP rights?
+If the OFT believes that a merger has resulted, or could be expected to result, in a substantial lessening of competition in any market or markets in the UK it must refer the merger to the Competition Commission (CC) for an in-depth review.
+A decision by the OFT or the CC on any particular merger is appealable to the Competition Appeal Tribunal.